aopal/sgt/dm notes 8951aa683f24a1347cf3e7d3ed944136/shattered gods tomb.md

 	- Female Tiefling rogue.
 Derik's counterpart in the Lower Rock, guards and operates the waystation at the bottom of the lift.
 Often the first person adventurers meet after exiting the lift.
 Likes to dress in extremely fine clothes and jewelry.
 Known to be a bit eccentric if not erratic, and prone to rapid mood shifts.
 	- LE, finds telling people about the lift debt extremely fun.
 Only a level 3 rogue (arcane trickster) but guards the lift with magic weaponry found in the Catacombs, and locks up the station with a magical lock custom made by a Lirian arch-wizard at the end of the day.
 Even the other Merchants of Adventure find her unsettling and ruthless, though like the other merchants she will stick to the letter of her word.
 When displaying or faking emotions she tends to oversell it, often smiling so widely her muscles are visibly twitching in effort.
 - ___
-	- Owner and proprietor of the Giant's Burrow.
+	- Halfling owner and proprietor of the Giant's Burrow.
 - Bari
 	- Female Dwarf Barbarian and world-class gourmet chef.
-In Hope's Rock to find rare plants and animals/monsters, to make new dishes to amaze the world with.
+In Hope's Rock to find rare plants and animals/monsters, with which to make new dishes to amaze the world.
 Has eaten at least part of every unique monster she's killed, and usually has sampled each different part (meat, eyes, brain, liver, etc.) of each monster.
-Has accidentally discovered some new poisons this way, currently on the run from
+Has accidentally discovered some new poisons this way, currently on the run from Kithcaryn after not realizing one of her favourite new monster parts was poisonous before cooking it for a noble.
+Occasionally does special menus at the Shaggy Alligator
+- Edur
+	- Elf whose grandfather was present at the shattering and died there.
+Seeks to find a particular enchanted amulet that their grandfather always kept with him, as their family has no other mementos of him.
+Took on this duty for themself as they're they're the youngest child and the only one without any deeds to their name.
+Intend to find their grandfather's body or die trying.
+- Saelfine
+	- CN level 15 half-elf fighter, one of the first adventurers to survive the Catacombs and one of the principal founders of Hope's Rock.
+Extremely friendly with people who they think have the potential to be worthy adventurers, but has nothing but contempt for the less able.
+To their view anyone who willingly chooses to come to a place known for extremely dangerous monsters should be ready for it to be a difficult place to live, even if that difficulty is entirely separate from the monsters.
+In this vein, doesn't see anything particularly wrong with the lift debts, as they think it's a relatively fair price for the cost it took to build the town, both monetary and in blood.
+Kind of doesn't think about the ethics of only informing people about the debt once they're stuck in the Lower Rock
+- ___
+	- Founder of the merchants of adventure and self-appointed mayor of Hope's Rock, not that they actually do anything much.
+Lives in one of the few fully wooden houses, build in a magically excavated cave on his own personal level of the upper street of Demon's Lane.
+Doesn't stop them complaining about how many steps they have to climb to leave their front door.
+Only gives the time of day to nobles and adventureres with particularly interesting stories
+- ___
+	- Overseer of the farmers in Dragon's Gulch.
+Not inclined to use many words, but seems surprisingly content with his lot as effectively an imprisoned labourer
+	- Formerly a scribe in the courts of the kingdom of Frairus, now an escaped convict guilty of second degree murder.
+Came to Hope's Rock because he had no where else to run.
+Harbors some resentment at his imprisonment on the part of the merchants of adventure, but on the whole finds it vastly preferable to life on the run, as had been his existence for the 5 years before arriving in Hope's rock, about a year before the party did.
+- ___
+	- Level 8 sorceror.
+Sort of the main recruiter for the Shattered God's Cult, the warm and reasonable face that's meant to draw people in.
+Hangs around the Giant's burrow to try and recruit newcomers before they can be scared off, as well as any of the poorer citizens of Hope's Rock that are desparate enough
+- ___
+	- Bard, member of the Artist's guild.
+Tags along with adventurers they find intriguing, as they hope to compose "a new epic for this strange new era, the likes of which the world has never seen before"
+- Laslo
+	- Human male, owner of the Shaggy Alligator.
+Never been an adventurer, but was always friends with many hence his branding for the Shaggy Alligator as a place for adventurer.
+Quick to make anyone who steps over his threshold feel welcome, and equally quick to put a drink in their hand, and remove a coin from their purse.
+- ___
+	- Goliath, member of the wild embassy.
+Travelled with some other members of the kingdom, but is mostly there to prove his worth by acting as a body guard for the conservationists.
+- ___
+	- Wizard with a passing interest in architecture and a focus in earth magics.
+Makes a decent bit of cash carving caves into more home-worthy shapes with magic.
+Is trying to study Vidrite as, unlike most scholars, they believe that the crystal is magic in some way.
+Rumoured to have managed to break a piece of the crystal off the walls of the cave.
+- ___
+	- Bouncer at the Margrave.
+Rejects anyone that doesn't fit the atmosphere of the place, or just anyone they don't like.
+Isn't afraid to tell people that last bit, even if they already failed the first criteria.
+- ___
+	- Sculptor and painter, member of the Artist's guild.
+3rd child of

+People still needed:
+- lirian embassy
+- more cultists
+- more priests of ebor
+- more factions?
+- nobles - need some more nations first

 ## Locations & Landmarks
 - Hope's Rock